AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data.md

 chart.data(treeData);
 ```

-To rename other fields, create a mapping by passing a mapping object to the {api:anychart.data.Tree#mapAs}mapAs{api} method.
+In case you need to rename other fields, create a mapping by passing a mapping object to the {api:anychart.data.Tree#mapAs}mapAs{api} method.
 Then pass the mapping to the {api:anychart.charts.Gantt#data}data(){api} method of the chart.

 ```
 // create a data tree